sjpbailey/Documentation/LogicLink-Irrigation/README.md

 # LogicLink Irrigation Plugin

-LogicLink Irrigation is a production-oriented irrigation controller plugin designed to connect local irrigation hardware into a clean control system interface.
+LogicLink Irrigation is a production-oriented irrigation controller plugin designed to integrate LogicLink hardware with automation platforms through a structured backend-driven architecture.

 This plugin is part of the LogicLink controller ecosystem and is intended to support reliable local automation, clear status reporting, and future BACnet-based controller integration.